 Megan Hilty, who plays Ivy Lynn, has played Lorelai Lee in a production of Gentlemen Prefer Blondes.
 That role was played by Marilyn Monroe in the film of the same name.
 In the show, Ivy gets to play Marilyn on Broadway.

 During the first season of this TV show, in which he plays a Broadway composer, Christian Borle was simultaneously appearing as an actor in an actual Broadway show, playing the role of Black Stache in "Peter and the Starcatcher."
-In April 2012, Borle received a Tony nomination for Best Performance by a Featured Actor, and in June 2012, he won that Tony.
+In June 2012, Borle won a Tony award for Best Performance by a Featured Actor.

 Becky Ann Baker and Dylan Baker, who play Karen's parents, are also married in their real lives.
 Both are Broadway veterans; he has been in many Broadway plays, including "Eastern Standard" and "God of Carnage," and she was in the original casts of musicals such as "The Best Little Whorehouse in Texas," "Titanic," and "Assassins."